Jeffrey-Sardina/cod-trachtais/readme.md

         - main subroutines:
             - calc_graph_stats.sh
     - calc_graph_stats.sh
         - Creates a summary of a great variety of figures relating to graph structure.
-Output is structured as a sigle lione of a CSV file, with or without headers.
+Output is structured as a single line of a CSV file, with or without headers.
         - main subroutines:
             - calc_entity_freqs.py
             - calc_entity_degree_stats.py